hilmanski/google-serp-serpapi-global-position-helper/README.md

 # About
-Helper for getting block position from SerpApi SERP result.
+Helper for getting block position from Google Search API by SerpApi.

 ## Status
 Under heavy development